signalfx/splunk-otel-collector-chart/rendered/README.md

 - [Traces collection only](manifests/traces-only)
 - [Fluent logs collection only](manifests/logs-only)

-    contains manifests with all telemetry types enabled for the agent (the default when installing Helm chart).

-Values that must be changed can be found by searching for `CHANGEME`.
+Search using "CHANGEME" to find the values that must be changed.
 The secret manifest must be updated to include the encoded version of the access token.
 Use `stringData` in the resource to do this automatically.